bluz71/vim-moonfly-colors/README.md

 Terminal Themes
 ---------------

-A collection of _moonfly_ terminal themes are provided for those using the _moonfly_ `termguicolors` GUI theme:
+A collection of _moonfly_-flavoured terminal themes are provided for those using _moonfly_ with `termguicolors` (`cterm` however users should refer to the next section and not use these terminal themes):

 - _iTerm2_ users on macOS can import [this](terminal_themes/moonfly.itermcolors)
   color scheme.